 Matthew’s gospel, for example, was written for Jewish Christians who were still living rather uneasily among their fellow Jews, possibly in Syria or Palestine, after the destruction of Jerusalem in 70 AD.

-Now, the followers of Jesus aren’t welcome, Matthew’s gospel indicates, and so they need to remember that Jesus is their teacher, even if he is not recognized.
+The followers of Jesus aren’t welcome, Matthew’s gospel indicates, and so they need to remember that Jesus is their teacher, even if he is not recognized.
 Having power in a synagogue isn’t what’s important; being a servant is.
 Jesus had servant power.

 But again, this week is about mercy.
 Matthew’s gospel tends to be hard on the Jewish society of his day, commentators note, so how does it contribute to that teaching ?
-I’ll bet readings from Luke were introduced into this 2nd week of Lent for his wonderful perspective on mercy.
+I’ll bet our readings from Luke were introduced into this 2nd week of Lent for his wonderful perspective on mercy.
 Luke’s parable of the Prodigal Son, one of the greatest stories of mercy in the scriptures, closes this week.

 Yesterday we heard Jesus’ strong teaching on mercy, also from Luke.“Be merciful, just as your Father is merciful.”
 “Stop judging and you will not be judged.
 Stop condemning and you will not be condemned.
 Forgive and you will be forgiven.
 Give and gifts will be given to you. “

-Still, if mercy is the teaching this week, why read this gospel from Matthew we today?
+Still, if mercy is the teaching this week, why read this gospel from Matthew today?
 Does it tell us mercy doesn’t happen in an instant; It takes time?
 People don’t change quickly, situations don’t change quickly.
 Mercy doesn’t come to us easily.

 Mercy is something we ask for every day; we ask it for ourselves and for others.
 Lord, have mercy.